spawnfest/ddmin/README.md

 * plain text (e.g. lines, words, characters),
 * structured data like HTML/XML tags, YAML, binary formats,
 * messages to a certain process collected from a trace to facilitate a record-replay approach.
+  This approach is show-cased with a simple test (see `test/record_replay_test.erl`).

 It remains up to the user to find a reasonable chunking method for input data.